 The important point is this: chlorine kills bacteria.
 But chlorine works most efficiently in water with a pH of 7.4-7.6.
 At a pH of 8.0, chlorine’s germ-killing capacity is 80% less effective.

 Too Much Chlorine in the Pool Turns Blond Hair Green

-The green hair thing is caused by letting copper infused water dry naturally on your hair and then, once you hair has dried, shampooing it.
+The green hair thing is caused by letting copper infused water dry naturally on your hair and then, once your hair has dried, shampooing it.
 Since most shampoos have a pH of 9 or more, the shampoo oxidises the copper residue in your hair and turns it – yup – green.

-The way to avoid green hair is (a) to check the label on your chlorine to ensure it doesn’t contain copper, (b) to rinse your hair in fresh water after you swim, or (c) to wash your hair with a swimmer’s shampoo that has a lower pH.
+The way to avoid green hair is (a) to check the label on your chlorine to ensure it doesn’t contain copper, (b) to rinse your hair in freshwater after you swim, or (c) to wash your hair with a swimmer’s shampoo that has a lower pH.

-We recommend this swimmer’s shampoo and conditioner here.
+We recommend this swimmer’s shampoo and conditioner.

 How to Lower the Chlorine in Your Pool

-The first thing to do is to test the chlorine level.
+To avoid too much chlorine in pool side effects, the first thing to do is to test the chlorine level.